apache/hudi-rs/CONTRIBUTING.md

 ## File an issue

-Testing and reporting bugs are also valueable contributions.
+Testing and reporting bugs are also valuable contributions.
 Please follow the [issue template](https://github.com/apache/hudi-rs/issues/new?template=bug_report.yml) to file bug reports.

 ## Prepare for development